The Campaign For Tecumseh

 Separated by movable walls, the 3 distinct dining rooms joined together can accommodate up to 500 guests.
 For smaller groups or groups requiring additional privacy, the rooms can be divided and closed off maximizing flexibility.

-Abundant Conference Rooms
+Large and Flexible Conference Rooms

 Three distinct conference rooms featuring large windows overlooking Main Field are separated by movable walls and can be configured and reconfigured to meet the many needs of our various groups.